MA, MSc, UKCP

 Our first meeting will be used to explore the issues confronting you and different ways we might tackle them, as well as to check if we feel comfortable working together.
 If we decide that we are the right match, then we make a proper start.
 We will regularly review our goals and progress, and you can end your therapy at any point with a one-week notice.

-When face-to-face meetings are not possible due to travel or other personal circumstances, I am happy to work via Skype or FaceTime.
+When meetings in person are not possible - whether due to the current Covid situation or to the client's personal circumstances, I am happy to provide virtual sessions via Skype, Zoom, FaceTime, WhatsApp, or phone.

 How long will it take?